rollbear/trompeloeil/docs/CookBook.md

 The expectation placed on `func()` is not ambiguous.
-While `func()` is overloaded on both `int` and `std::string&&`, the trailing return type specification on the *check* lambda causes [`SFINAE`](http://en.cppreference.com/w/cpp/language/sfinae) to kick in and chose only the `std::string&&` overload, since `.empty()` on an `int` would not compile.
+While `func()` is overloaded on both `int` and `std::string&&`, the trailing return type specification on the *predicate* lambda causes [`SFINAE`](http://en.cppreference.com/w/cpp/language/sfinae) to kick in and chose only the `std::string&&` overload, since `.empty()` on an `int` would not compile.